A. Faculty Evaluation Policy

-4. The chair of the Departmental Evaluation Committee will forward all evaluation materials to the Department Chair.
+4. The chair of the Departmental Evaluation Committee will forward all evaluation materials to the Department Chair/Dean.

-5. The Department Chair will review the materials.
-If proper procedures were not followed and/or if sufficient data was not collected to substantiate the evaluation, the Department Chair will initiate procedures to adequately complete the process.
+5. The Department Chair/Dean will review the materials.
+If proper procedures were not followed and/or if sufficient data was not collected to substantiate the evaluation, the Department Chair/Dean will initiate procedures to adequately complete the process.

 - d.
 Post-Observation Conference

-1. At the post-observation conference, the members of the Departmental Evaluation Committee, the Department Chair, and the faculty member will discuss the evaluation.
+1. At the post-observation conference, the members of the Departmental Evaluation Committee, the Department Chair/Dean, and the faculty member will discuss the evaluation.

-4. After the post-observation meeting, the faculty member will have two working days to consider the data collection, recommendations, and comments of the Department Chair and the Departmental Evaluation Committee.
-Candidate can respond in writing.
-The response will be become part of the form as an addendum and will be submitted with the forms.
+3. After the post-observation meeting, the faculty member will have two working days to consider the data collection, recommendations, and comments of the Department Chair/Dean and the Departmental Evaluation Committee.
+Candidates can respond in writing.
+The response will be become an addendum and will be submitted with forms AA-5b and 5c.

 - e.
 Administrative Recommendations

 2. The Vice President for Academic Affairs will review each evaluation.
-He/She may request additional information from the Departmental Evaluation Committee, the Department Chair, or the faculty member under evaluation.
-The Vice President for Academic Affairs may direct the Department Chair to review and repeat portions of the evaluation process if the supporting documentation fails to substantiate the recommendation of the Department Chair.
+He/She may request additional information from the Departmental Evaluation Committee, the Department Chair/Dean, or the faculty member under evaluation.
+The Vice President for Academic Affairs may direct the Department Chair/Dean to review and repeat portions of the evaluation process if the supporting documentation fails to substantiate the recommendation of the Department Chair/Dean.